AnjayGoel/anjaygoel.github.io/_posts/2020-03-15-Linux-Startup-Guide.md

 title:  "Linux Startup Guide"
 date:   2020-03-17 09:13:47 +0530
 ---
-# Linux Startup Guide

-I have been using Linux for quite a while now and I have become pretty comfortable with the operating system to an extent that I rarely use windows nowadays, apart from the photoshop and gaming stuff.
+​		I have been using Linux for quite a while now and I have become pretty comfortable with the operating system to an extent that I rarely use windows nowadays, apart from the photoshop and gaming stuff.
 Once you get used to Linux, you realize how awesome it is and why people especially developers prefer it over Windows.

 ​		But using Linux has a bit of a learning curve.
 Migrating from Windows to Linux, I often got stuck at several points like how do i install softwares, where are all my drives (C: , D: etc. ), Why does this OS look so ugly and how do I customize it, how do I use this command line etc. So I am writing this post to make Linux beginners a bit more familiar with the Linux environment.